-When the power in the battery pack becomes low, the DC IN/Battery indicator will blink amber to indicate that only a few minutes of battery power remain.
-If you continue to use the computer while the DC IN/Battery indicator blinks, the computer will enable Hibernation Mode so that you do not lose any data, and automatically turn itself off.
+When the power in the battery pack becomes low, the Battery indicator will flash amber to indicate that only a few minutes of battery power remain.
+If you continue to use the computer while the Battery indicator flashes, the computer will enable Hibernation Mode so that you do not lose any data, and automatically turn itself off.